Clausioporosis/NutriTrack-API/README.md

 ## Points System

 The points system is designed to motivate users to make healthier dietary choices by awarding points for tracking foods.
-These points are awarded on each tracking entry the user made based on the nutritional information and CO2 emissions of the foods.
+These points are awarded on each tracking entry the user made based on the nutritional information and CO2 emissions.

 ### Functionality